 Once you’ve exhausted federal student aid, private student loan lenders could fill in the gap if you still need more money.
 Not all private lenders offer uncertified loans, but finding one may become necessary if you must borrow more than the school-certified cost of attendance.

 If you are going to apply for an uncertified student loan, compare rates from multiple lenders.
 This will help you find a loan with competitive rates on the best terms.
-Our guide, to how to get a student loan can help.
+Our guide, on how to get a student loan can help.

 Frequently asked questions